-Achieving diversity in the workplace is important to us: it isn't just about complying with the law it's about recognising and valuing each other's differences and treating each other fairly.
+Achieving and supporting diversity in the workplace is important to us: it isn't just about complying with the law it's about recognising and valuing each other's differences and treating each other fairly.

-We want to recognise everybody's worth regardless of their age, disability, gender, sexual orientation, religion or belief and ensure equality across all areas.
+We want to recognise everybody's worth regardless of their age, disability, gender, race, sexual orientation, religion or belief and ensure equality across all areas.
 We want to respect others, and be a sensitive and understanding employer who celebrates the diversity of its workforce.